espressomd/espresso/doc/sphinx/io.rst

 Another problem with a generic checkpoint would be the control flow of the script.
 In principle, the checkpoint would have to store where in the script the checkpointing function was called to be able to return there.
-All this is even further complicated by the fact that is running in parallel.
+All this is even further complicated by the fact that |es| is running in parallel.

 Having said that, |es| does provide functionality which aims to store the state of the simulation engine.
 In addition, variables declared in the simulation script can be added to the checkpoint.